Bruce Fairbairn: Early life and Prism

 Fairbairn played the trumpet since the age of 5, as well as studying piano.
-Until the age of 16, he was a trumpetist in community groups.
+Until the age of 16, he was a trumpeter in community groups.
 While in the 10th grade at Vancouver's Prince of Wales Secondary School, Fairbairn founded his first band The Spectres, managed by Bruce Allen, who would remain with Fairbairn through his career.

 In the early 1970s, Fairbairn started producing while he was part of the Vancouver jazz-rock group Sunshyne, in which he played both trumpet and horn.
 There he met bandmate Jim Vallance, who would go on to become one of the most successful songwriters in the music industry and an important music associate.
 After Vallance left Sunshyne in 1973, Fairbairn changed Sunshyne's format to blues-rock-pop.
 Fairbairn recruited guitarist Lindsay Mitchell, from Vancouver band Seeds of Time, as singer-songwriter and frontman.
 Fairbairn worked through 1974 to land a recording contract for Sunshyne, using demos of two songs written by Mitchell.
 By mid-1975, when Fairbairn could not close a record deal for Sunshyne, he approached Vallance for assistance.
 Vallance reworked the arrangements on the Mitchell songs and supplied three of his own at Fairbairn's request.
 One of the Vallance songs, "Open Soul Surgery" impressed an executive at record label GRT, who signed Fairbairn's group to a recording contract in 1976.

 Over the next year, Fairbairn produced an album using musicians from both Sunshyne and Seeds of Time (including himself).
 The newly renamed band Prism released its debut album in 1977.
-The album reached platinum status in Canada, with sales in excess of 100,000 albums by 1978.1 Fairbairn himself, however, elected not to be a member of Prism, and is credited only as producer and as a session musician on the album, and he did not play with Prism in any live performances.
+The album reached platinum status in Canada, with sales in excess of 100,000 albums by 1978.
+Fairbairn himself, however, elected not to be a member of Prism, and is credited only as producer and as a session musician on the album, and he did not play with Prism in any live performances.

 Fairbairn produced Prism's next three albums, all of which went platinum or double platinum in Canada.
 In 1980, Fairbairn won his first of three Canadian music industry Producer of the Year Juno Awards for Prism's third album, Armageddon.